kcbenchrate - Man Page

 Kcbenchrate compiles a Linux kernel on each CPU core in parallel to test a system's performance or stability.

-Note: The optimal number of workers ('-w') that delivers the best result depends on the machine being benched.
-See the section "On the Default Number of Workers" below for details.
+Note: The number of compile jobs ('-j') and workers ('-w') that delivers the best result depends on the machine being tested.
+See the section "On the Default Number of Jobs and Workers" below for details.

 To get comparable results from different machines you need to use the exact same operating system on all of them.
-There are multiple reasons for this recommendation, but one of the main reasons is: the Linux version this benchmark downloads and compiles depends on the operating system's default compiler.
+There are multiple reasons for this recommendation, but one of the main reasons is: the Linux version compiled by default depends on the operating system's default compiler and both heavily influence the result.

 If you choose to ignore this recommendation at least make sure to hard code the Linux version to compile ('-s 5.4'), as for example compiling 5.7 will take longer than 5.4 or 4.19 and thus lead to results one cannot compare.
 Also, make sure the compiler used on the systems you want to compare is from similar, as for example gcc10 will try harder to optimize the code than gcc8 or gcc9 and thus take more time for its work.

-Kcbench is accompanied by kcbenchrate.
+Kcbenchrate is accompanied by kcbench.
 Both are quite similar, but work slightly different:

 Options